-Principal Vincent Myers of West End Memorial Elementary School in Woodbury pushed fifth-grader with autism in child's first 5K.
+Principal Vincent Myers of West End Memorial Elementary School in Woodbury pushed a fifth-grader with autism in the child's first 5K.
 Chris LaChall/Staff Photographer

 Two Washington Township Police officers saved a township resident in September.
 They were commended by freeholders April 6.
 Carly Q. Romalino